meuleman/gae-init-docs/main/templates/tutorial/update.md

 {% raw %}

-In order to update the contact we will have to do three things: create the handler that will retrieve the contact from the datastore, the template to update her in the browser and the link on the contact list for easy access.
+In order to change contact details and update the record in the phonebook database, we again have to do two main things: create the **Handler** that will retrieve the contact from the datastore and the **Template** to update the data in the browser.

-In this step there are very similar actions on what we have to do that we've seen in creation and viewing of the contact.
-So in the final step we'll combine the create and update templates to maintain only one.
+And again we'll also add an appropriate link to the contact list for easy access.

+Note that this section is actually conceptually very similar to the creation of contacts.
+Therefore, in the final step of this section, we will combine these two tasks into one template.

-### Contact Update Handler
+### Handler

 Add the following code to the `contact.py` file: